Best App to Learn Italian: Top 25 Language Apps in 2023

 - Explains grammar and structure in English.

-Flowlingo
+23. Flowlingo

 The app also provides instant audio and visual translations when you tap on unfamiliar words and uses a flashcard system to help you remember them.
 However, this system may inadvertently save words you already know.

 The app offers free content, allowing you to search the web and access instant translations.
-With a premium subscription, you can enjoy popular Italian TV shows and movies and upload your own books.
+With a premium subscription, you can enjoy popular Italian TV shows and movies and upload your books.

 - Available on: Web, Android, and iOS.

-- Cost: Free version is offered; premium version costs $19.99 per month or $119.88 per year.
+- Cost: A free version is offered; the premium version costs $19.99 per month or $119.88 per year.

 Flowlingo – Quick Summary: